Justice Is Blind

 "Justice is Blind" is the eighteenth episode (Note: The episode is listed as the eighteenth episode of the season on the DVD collection, but originally aired as the seventeenth episode.) of the first season of the American television satirical sitcom Arrested Development.
 It was written by Abraham Higginbotham and directed by Jay Chandrasekhar.
 It originally aired on Fox on March 21, 2004.

 The series, narrated by Ron Howard, follows the Bluths, a formerly wealthy, dysfunctional family, who made their money from property development.
-The Bluth family consists of Michael, his twin sister Lindsay, his older brother Gob, his younger brother Buster, their mother Lucille and father George Sr., as well as Michael's son George Michael, and Lindsay and her husband Tobias' daughter Maeby.
+The Bluth family consists of Michael, his twin sister Lindsay, his older brother Gob, his younger brother Buster, their mother Lucille and father George Sr., Michael's son George Michael, and Lindsay and her husband Tobias' daughter Maeby.
 In the episode, George Sr. wants Gob to sneak into Maggie's house for evidence, but he instead sends Tobias, who breaks in while Maggie is still home, hoping to sneak around her.
 Michael finds out her seeing-eye dog is blind, so Maggie must have been able to see all this time.
 George Michael confronts Maeby for posing as a terminally ill twin sister Surely.